Manufacturer-to-Consumer, Direct to Consumer (DTC) eCommerce On The Rise in Automotive Industry

-New Hedges & Company research shows consumers are increasingly going to manufacturer and brand websites as part of their shopping process.
+Hedges & Company research shows consumers actively visit manufacturer websites as part of the shopping process.

-This was up from 43% who reported they had visited a manufacturer’s website in a 2013 auto parts purchase study by Millward Brown (now known as Kantar Millward Brown) and Google.
+This was up from 43% who reported visiting a manufacturer’s website in a 2013 auto parts purchase study by Millward Brown (now known as Kantar Millward Brown) and Google.

-Market research shows auto parts consumers are increasingly looking to interact directly with the brands they buy.
-They like to do their own research and form their own opinion about a product or company.
+Market research shows consumers want to interact directly with brands.
+Auto parts buyers like to do their own research and form their own opinion about a product or company.

-They no longer depend solely on retail outlets, either online or offline, as their main source for product information.
-The top three reasons given for visiting a manufacturer’s website were: to get detailed production information 94%; to determine whether the part would fit their vehicle 84%; to get installation instructions 57%.
+Consumers no longer depend solely on retail outlets, online or offline, as their main source for product information.
+Here are the top three reasons.
+They want to get detailed production information 94%; or, determine whether the part would fit their vehicle 84%; and to get installation instructions 57%.

-Manufacturers need to respond to this change and adapt their marketing strategies to take advantage of the revenue opportunities of direct to consumer eCommerce.
-Direct to consumer brands also have a closer connection with their customers DTC offers.
+Manufacturers must respond to this change.
+They must adapt their marketing strategies to take advantage of the revenue opportunities of direct to consumer eCommerce.
+Direct to consumer brands also have a closer connection with their customers.

-Manufacturers can build a DTC channel by taking advantage of today’s marketing best practices in three main areas: digital marketing technology, online marketing search behavior, and content marketing.
+Manufacturers can build a direct-to-consumer DTC channel by taking advantage of today’s marketing best practices in three main areas.
+Digital marketing technology, online marketing search behavior, and content marketing.

 The Internet makes it possible to be accessible to potential customers 24/7.
-Digital marketing allows manufacturers to go beyond traditional reach and frequency metrics and find consumers who are interested in the types of products they make, even if they aren’t familiar with them or their brand.
+Direct to consumers lets manufacturers go beyond traditional reach and frequency metrics.
+Manufacturers reach consumers interested in the types of products they make.
+This is true even if they aren’t familiar with them or their brand.

 Hedges & Company research showed 85% of parts and accessories buyers did research before buying and of those, 93% went online as part of their shopping research.